English

 War ends

-Facing starvation and disease from the prolonged siege, Athens surrendered in 404 BC, and its allies soon surrendered as well.
+Facing starvation and disease from the prolonged siege, Athens surrendered in 404 BCE, and its allies soon surrendered as well.
 The democrats at Samos, loyal to the bitter last, held on slightly longer, and were allowed to flee with their lives.
 The surrender stripped Athens of its walls, its fleet, and all of its overseas possessions.
 Corinth and Thebes demanded that Athens should be destroyed and all its citizens should be enslaved.
 However, the Spartans announced their refusal to destroy a city that had done a good service at a time of greatest danger to Greece, and took Athens into their own system.
 Athens was "to have the same friends and enemies" as Sparta.

 Epilogue